Arcosanti: Workshops

-Starting in 1970, participants have come to help build Arcosanti by enrolling in workshops.
-During the traditional five- or six-week workshop, they attend lectures about Paolo Soleri and the principles of Arcology design while gaining hands-on learning experience by aiding construction.
-Although the program attracts many who are interested in art, crafts, architecture and urban planning, it is also pertinent to those interested in philosophy, sociology, science, and agriculture.
-Today, workshops are shorter in duration, one week or less, and focus on learning, including experiential learning.
-Workshops are offered in glass blowing, siltcasting, photography and other hands-on activities.
+Starting in 1970, participants came to help build Arcosanti by enrolling in workshops.
+During the traditional five- or six-week workshop, they attended lectures about Paolo Soleri and the principles of Arcology design while gaining hands-on learning experience by aiding construction.
+Although the program attracted many who were interested in art, crafts, architecture and urban planning, it was also pertinent to those interested in philosophy, sociology, science, and agriculture.
+Most recently, workshops were shorter in duration, one week or less, and focused on learning, including experiential learning.
+Workshops were offered in glass blowing, siltcasting, photography and other hands-on activities.
+As of 2024, workshop activities have ceased at Arcosanti.
+As of Fall 2025, all volunteer opportunities have been eliminated.

+In 2025, the Cosanti Foundation Board laid off around 80% plus of the Foundation team.
+Only a minimal level of maintenance and guest service activity is now ongoing, in effect moth balling the organization.
+Key leadership positions remain vacant including the Foundation Executive Director and Foundation Board Chair positions.
+In Fall 2025 Stephen Ostwinkle, the Foundation Board Treasurer, emailed the few remaining employees, that the Board would be taking the next year to identify a new direction.
+They hope to have a plan by the end of 2026.